 In 2014, the Company completed a program of geological mapping and sampling over the core claims and a technical report was accepted for assessment credit by the Quebec Ministry of Mines and Natural Resources in August 2015.
 The budgeted cost for this program was approximately \$100,000 and as of the filing of the technical report, the Company had incurred costs totaling \$97,245.

-The Company expects to receive refunds from the Quebec Ministry of Mines and Natural Resources and Revenu Quebec for \$4,858 and \$23,614 respectively.
-The eligibility of the refunds is discretionary upon the agencies' review, whether qualifying exploration expenditures were incurred in accordance with their policy.
-No refunds had been received as of the date of this report.
+The Company is eligible to receive refunds from the Quebec Ministry of Mines and Natural Resources and Revenu Quebec for the qualifying exploration expenditures that were incurred in 2015 and 2016.
+In June 2016, the Company received a refund of \$23,710 from Revenu Quebec.
+The Company expects to receive a refund of \$4,858 from the Quebec Ministry of Mines and Natural Resources.
+The eligibility of the expected refund is discretionary upon the agency's review, whether qualifying exploration expenditures were incurred in accordance with its policy.

-The Company abandoned 29 non-core mineral claims, and recognized \$72,718 impairment charge during the year ended February 29, 2016.
+The Company abandoned 29 non-core mineral claims, and recognized \$100,779 impairment charge during the year ended February 29, 2016.